 The Council's Engineers have advised that the principle of development is considered acceptable.
 Acceptable existing highway access is available.
-Minor improvements may be required (e.g. junction or carriageway widening) but there are no significant concerns.
+Minor improvements may be required (e.g., junction or carriageway widening) but there are no significant concerns.

-There are no issues in providing this site with a water supply, and there are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site.
 The site is traversed by a 225mm combined sewer for which protection measures will be required in the form of easement widths or diversion.
-(FC40)